 - Potential to improve diversity, inclusion, and climate

-- Potential or evidence of effective student mentoring
+- Potential for or evidence of scholarly impact

-- Potential or evidence of effective classroom teaching
+- Potential for or evidence of research productivity

-- Potential or evidence of external research funding
+- Potential for or evidence of external research funding

 Other considerations (these are not expected of every candidate, but, if applicable, may strengthen an application)

-- Potential or evidence of impactful professional service
+- Potential for or evidence of impactful professional service

-- Potential or evidence of effective community outreach
+- Potential for or evidence of effective community outreach

 - Experiential knowledge that enhances research or education potential